taolson/Admiran/README.md

 The main differences are:
 * No typeclasses (so no generic Show, Ord, Functor or Monad).
 Instead, instances of a "typeclass" dictionary are passed explicitly to functions that require them
-* Miranda typenames are lower-case, and type variables are *, **, etc. instead of lower-case variables
+* Miranda2 typenames are lower-case, and type variables are *, **, etc. instead of lower-case variables
 * Data and type definitions use a different syntax (::= and ==, respectively)
 * Miranda2 allows only restricted simple patterns for case alternates
 * Some layout and offside-rule differences